freeCodeCamp/chinese/chinese/articles/front-end-developer-vs-back-end-developer-definition-and-meaning-in-practice.md

 So what do those look like?

-## What is Front End Development?
+## What is Front End Development

 The front end of an application typically refers to the layer that represents the UI (user interface).
 This can include anything from a static site with HTML and CSS to a full [React][11] app that powers the UI.

-### What did Front End Development traditionally look like?
+### What did Front End Development traditionally look like

 Javascript currently rules the front end web, but that wasn’t always the case.
 While it could have been used to add little bits of interaction to a site, typically front ends were rendered using server-side templating languages like framework-driven [PHP][12] and [Template Toolkit][13] ([Perl][14]).